How scoring works

 Cold plunge vs ice bath: what a built-in chiller actually buys you

-The word "cold plunge" is now stamped on everything from a $150 inflatable tub to a stainless cabinet that runs toward $30,000.
-The single fact that separates them is whether the unit has a built-in chiller.
-Almost everything else, including the price you should expect to pay, follows from that one spec.
+You're deciding whether to buy a self-chilling plunge or just keep dumping ice in a tub.
+The word "cold plunge" is now stamped on everything from a $150 inflatable tub to a stainless cabinet that runs toward $30,000, so the label alone tells you almost nothing.
+Here is the one fact that does: whether the unit has a built-in chiller, the part that holds the water cold without ice.
+Get that straight and almost everything else, including the price you should expect to pay, falls into place.

 Two products wearing the same name

-A self-chilling cold plunge contains a refrigeration unit, the same kind of compressor and coil that runs a fridge or an aquarium chiller.
-You set a temperature, and the unit holds it day and night, so the water is ready whenever you are.
-An ice bath is a tub.
-You fill it with water, dump in ice, and the temperature drifts upward the whole time you sit in it.
-Both get you cold water; only one holds a temperature.
+A self-chilling cold plunge has a refrigeration unit inside it, the same kind of compressor and coil that runs your fridge or an aquarium chiller.
+You set a temperature, walk away, and the unit holds it day and night, so the water is cold whenever you want to get in.
+An ice bath is just a tub.
+You fill it, dump in ice, and the water warms back up the whole time you sit there.
+Both get you into cold water.
+Only one holds a temperature.

-This is why RecoveryScored does not score them on the same scale of "good."
-A well-built ice-only tub can be a fine product for what it is, but it cannot do the thing the chiller units do, so it scores low on the cooling dimension and we flag it plainly.
+That is why we don't score the two on the same scale of "good."
+A well-built ice-only tub can be a perfectly fine product for what it is, but it can't do the one thing a chiller unit does, so it scores low on the cooling dimension and we say so plainly rather than hiding it.

 The cost the box does not show you

-An ice-only tub has a low sticker price, but the real cost is the ice.
-A single plunge can take 10 to 30 pounds of ice to get cold, and you buy that ice again every session.
-At a few dollars a bag, daily use runs into hundreds of dollars a year, on top of the chore of hauling it.
-The cheap tub is not actually cheap if you use it.
+The cheap tub wins on sticker price, but that is not where your money actually goes.
+The money goes to ice.
+One plunge can swallow 10 to 30 pounds of it to get cold, and you buy that ice again every single session.
+At a few dollars a bag, daily use quietly runs into hundreds of dollars a year, plus the chore of hauling it home.
+So the cheap tub is not really cheap once you start using it.

-A chiller unit flips the cost structure: a high purchase price, then a modest, predictable electricity bill to keep the compressor running.
-That ongoing electricity is the number brands rarely print on the box, so we estimate it for every chiller unit and show it as a running cost per year.
-It is usually a few hundred dollars annually, far less than daily ice, and it buys you water that is always ready.
+A chiller unit flips that around.
+You pay a lot up front, then a modest, predictable electricity bill keeps the compressor running.
+That electricity is the number brands rarely print on the box, so we estimate it for every chiller unit and show it as a running cost per year.
+It usually lands in the few-hundred-dollars-annually range, far below a year of daily ice, and what it buys you is water that is always ready when you walk up to it.

 Why water care suddenly matters

-With an ice bath, you typically drain and refill, so the water is fresh each time.
-With a chiller unit, the whole point is that the same water sits in the tub for days or weeks.
-That makes filtration and sanitation real features, not extras.
-Ozone, UV, and a filter are what keep reused water clean between changes.
-A chiller unit with no water care is asking you to soak in stale water, so we weight those features in the score.
+With an ice bath you drain and refill, so you start with fresh water every time and barely think about it.
+A chiller unit is the opposite: the whole point is that the same water stays in the tub for days or weeks.
+That turns filtration and sanitation from nice-to-haves into features you actually need.
+Ozone, UV, and a filter (the parts that clean the water for you) are what keep reused water from going stale between changes.
+A chiller with no water care is quietly asking you to soak in old water, so we weight those features in the score.

 How cold, really

-Most cold-plunge protocols use water somewhere in the 45 to 55 F range, and many people never go below 50 F. Chiller units commonly reach the mid-30s F, and a few hit 32 F and will form surface ice.
-That headroom is useful, but it is easy to overpay for a colder minimum you will never use.
-An ice bath, by contrast, has no minimum you can set: it is as cold as the ice you added, and warming from the moment you start.
+Here is the part that saves you money.
+Most cold-plunge routines live in the 45 to 55 F range, and plenty of people never drop below 50 F. Chiller units commonly reach the mid-30s F, and a few will hit 32 F and skin over with surface ice.
+That extra headroom is nice on paper, but it is easy to pay up for a colder minimum you are never actually going to use.
+An ice bath has no minimum you can dial in at all: it is as cold as the ice you threw in, and warming up from the second you step in.

 The middle path: a chiller add-on

-There is a third option between a cheap tub and an expensive cabinet: a standalone chiller you plumb into a tub you already own.
-It is the lowest-cost way to get real, set-and-hold refrigeration.
-The trade-offs are that you supply the vessel, you do the setup, and these units usually have no built-in water care and are not freeze-proof.
-We score them as real chillers, but they lose points for the missing tub and water handling.
+If the cheap tub feels like too little and the cabinet feels like too much, there is a third path: a standalone chiller you plumb into a tub you already own.
+It is the cheapest way into real, set-and-hold refrigeration.
+The catch is that you supply the tub, you do the plumbing and setup yourself, and these units usually come with no built-in water care and are not freeze-proof.
+We score them as the real chillers they are, but they lose points for the tub and water handling they leave to you.

 What to actually look for

-Ask four questions of any plunge.
-First, does it have a built-in chiller, or are you supplying ice forever?
-Second, what is the estimated running cost per year, so you can compare it against a lifetime of ice bags?
-Third, what water care is included, since you will reuse the water?
-Fourth, is the minimum temperature you are paying for one you will actually use?
-Those four separate a real cold plunge from a tub with a good marketing budget.
+Standing in front of any plunge, you only need four questions.
+Does it have a built-in chiller, or are you on the hook for ice forever?
+What is the estimated running cost per year, so you can weigh it against a lifetime of ice bags?
+What water care is included, given that you will be reusing the water?
+And is the minimum temperature you are paying for one you will actually use?
+Those four are what separate a real cold plunge from a tub with a good marketing budget.

 Browse the scored cold plunges, see the chiller-only shortlist, or read the methodology.
 This is general information, not medical advice.